 (b) Donations and gifts using LSC funds are prohibited by 45 CFR part 1630.

-(c) Grants, subgrants, donations, or gifts provided by a recipient and funded entirely with non-LSC funds are not subject to this part, unless the source of the funds does not authorize the use of its funds for those purposes.
+(c) Use of non-LSC funds.
+Grants, subgrants, donations, or gifts provided by a recipient and funded entirely with non-LSC funds are not subject to this part.

 Exceptions for public defender programs and criminal or related cases.